Inula, elecampane: planting, growing and care

 Large leaves of Inula helenium, those of Inula magnifica (photo Plenuska), and small linear leaves of Inula ensifolia (photo Krzysztof Ziarnek, Kenraiz)

 Inula helenium has been recognised and cultivated since Antiquity for its medicinal root.
 Root is thick, fleshy and ramified.
-It is aromatic and can be used to flavour desserts.
-It has bitter taste and camphor-like odour.
+It is aromatic, and can be used to flavour desserts.
+It has a bitter taste and a camphor-like smell.
 It is sometimes used in production of absinthe.

-Once Inula flowers are fertilised, they give way to achenes of brown–reddish colour (dry fruit that does not open at ripeness, containing a single seed).
+Once Inula flowers have been fertilised, they give way to achenes of brown–reddish colour (dry fruit that does not open at ripeness and contains a single seed).
 These achenes are topped by egrets, which allow them to be carried by wind, just like dandelion seeds!

-Inulas tend to self-sow.
-If you wish to avoid this, remove faded flowers before plant has time to produce seeds!
+Inula tend to self-sow.
+If you want to avoid this, remove faded flowers before plant has time to produce seeds!

-You can also choose to harvest seeds to attempt sowing and thus propagate plants.
+You can also choose to harvest seeds to try sowing and thus propagate your plants.

 Achenes of Inulas

-Detail of achenes of Inula ensifolia (photo Stefan Lefnaer) / An infructescence of Inula magnifica (photo Dominicus Johannes Bergsma)
+Detail of achenes of Inula ensifolia (photo Stefan Lefnaer) / Infructescence of Inula magnifica (photo Dominicus Johannes Bergsma)

 Most popular varieties